igorbrigadir/twitter-advanced-search/README.md

 `space (big OR large) list:nasa/astronauts (source:twitter_for_iphone OR source:twitter_web_client) filter:images since:2011-01-01 -#asteroid`

 To find any quote tweets, search for the tweet permalink, or the tweet ID with `url` eg: `https://twitter.com/NASA/status/1138631847783608321` or `url:1138631847783608321`, see [note](#quote-tweets) for more.

+For some queries you may want to use parameters with hyphens or spaces in it, e.g. `site:t-mobile.com` or `app:Twitter for iOS`.
+Twitter doesn’t accept hyphens or spaces in parameters and won’t display any tweets for this query.
+You can still search for those parameters by replacing all hyphens and spaces with underscores, e.g. `site:t_mobile.com` or `app:Twitter_for_iOS`.

 ### Limitations: